 Table of contents

 Blogging is one of the best opportunities to make money online.
-Also, blogging is an evergreen job because bloggers answer the questions people ask in search engines like Google, for example.
+Also, blogging is an evergreen job since bloggers answer the questions people ask in search engines like Google, for example.

 And although Google doesn’t share its search volume data, it’s estimated that Google gets 5.6 billion searches per day.